preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-processes/authoring-processes/working-with-published-processes/index.rst.txt

 Move Process
 ***************
-In Omnia v6, a process can be moved to any other Team Site, if needed.
+A process can be moved to any other Team Site, if needed.
 Here's how:

 1. Go to the target Team Site and copy the Url.
 2. Go to the source Team Saite and click the dot menu for the process.